AqwamCreates/DataPredict/docs/HighValueProjectTutorials/PlacementSystems/CreatingProbabilityBasedClusteringPlacementModel.md

 ## Interacting With The Center Of Clusters

-Since we have three clusters, we can expect three rows for our matrix.
+Since we have dynamic number of clusters, we can expect multiple rows for our matrix.
 As such we can process our game logic here.

 ```lua